 Love him or hate him, Andy Warhol is one of the most important pop icons of the twentieth century, his art still gaining both in popularity and value.
-I’m on the side of the haters to be honest, but that doesn’t prevent me from admiring some of his works like the Screen Tests or this very screenprint of Ethel Scull – enough to borrow and use it as my blog profile.
+I’m on the side of the haters to be honest, but that doesn’t prevent me from admiring some of his works, like the Screen Tests or this screenprint of Ethel Scull which I audaciously borrowed for my blog profile pic.

 Ethel Scull 36 Times, 1963